JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ### Test

-Restart Apache (e.g. `systemctl restart apache2`) and in a browser visit the URL configured, e.g. `https://acme.co:444` (TLS 1.3) or `https://acme.co/jans-casa/pl/cert-authn/` (TLS 1.2).
+Restart Apache (e.g. `systemctl restart apache2`) and in a browser visit the URL configured, e.g. `https://acme.co:444` (TLS 1.3) or `https://acme.co/jans-casa/pl/cert-authn/index.zul` (TLS 1.2).
 This will display a dialog like [this](../../assets/casa/plugins/cert-authn-browser_dialog.png) listing the certificates imported so far.
 Do not select anything and close the browser window.

 ## Deploy and configure the Agama project

+The `cert-authn` Agama project is a utility project that allows administrators do things like:

+- Display a login page where users are shown the option to present a certificate

+    - If the certificate is not mapped to an existing account, a new identity is created with the attributes found in the cert.
+Then access to the application is granted

+    - If the certificate is mapped to an existing account, access to the application is granted to such user

+- Display a login page as the above including the configured identity providers, if any, in case the [accounts linking](./accts-linking/account-linking-index.md) plugin is installed

+- Offer users the ability to enroll a certificate when they are already logged into Casa

+- Usage of certificates as a form of second-factor authentication

+Offering users the login page and the account onboarding regarded above is up to administrators (optional feature).

 !!!
 Note
     Instructions provided here assume usage of TUI.
 Do the equivalent in admin-ui or other configuration mechanism